arizaldinasti/facebook-pic-download-selenium/README.md

 Store your email and password for Facebook login :
 Enter the profile url (ex:https://m.facebook.com/arizaldinasti/) : [your profile url] Enter the folder url of current profile album (leave it empty to download pics of all folders) : [user folder url of their album]

+(To find album url of user, add photos at the end of profile url eg: https://m.facebook.com/arizaldinasti/photos) (To find folder url click a folder and copy the url address of your browser)

 ____
 The output folder is `ScrappedPhotos` inside the script folder.